OsamaMahmood/foodies/README.md

 Clone the complete project to your system.
 Then run this command :-
-  $ cd foodies
+  '$ cd foodies'
-  $ pip install -r requirements.txt
+  '$ pip install -r requirements.txt'
 This is going to install all the required project resourses on your system. then run this command.
+## Run Server
-  $ python manage.py runserver
+  '$ python manage.py runserver'
 This will run your server on your local machine and you are ready to go you can now access your site at : http://127.0.0.1:8000